learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 end
 ```

-Here, we use keyword arguments to pass a name and album into our `#create` method.
+Here, we use keyword arguments to pass a name and album into our `.create` method.
 We use that name and album to instantiate a new song.
 Then, we use the `#save` method to persist that song to the database.

 Notice that at the end of the method, we are returning the `song` instance that we instantiated.
-The return value of `#create` should always be the object that we created.
+The return value of `.create` should always be the object that we created.
 Why?
 Imagine you are working with your program and you create a new song:

 ```ruby
 Song.create(name: "Hello", album: "25")
 ```

 Now, we would have to run a separate query on our database to grab the record that we just created.
 That is way too much work for us.
-It would be much easier for our `#create` method to simply return the new object for us to work with:
+It would be much easier for our `.create` method to simply return the new object for us to work with:

 ```ruby
 song = Song.create(name: "Hello", album: "25")